 This course focuses on drug classifications, actions, and interactions related to the delivery of nursing care for the biophysical and psychological concepts in the individual domain.
 The course also covers medication calculations and techniques for safe administration of medications and related client care.
-This course consists of a total of 100 hours, 40 hours of theory and 60 hours of practice in the simulation and skills lab.
+This course consists of a total of 50 hours, 50 hours of theory.